 When you're buying wire, you need to look at what current (amps) it's rated for.
 (See our Guide to Fuses in a Pinball Machine for more information on this before you buy any wire.)
 While there are "rules of thumb" for how much current a specific size AWG wire can support, there are many factors that affect this, including whether the wire is solid or stranded, how many strands there are, the temperature, whether the wire is bundled in with bunches of other wires or free floating (called "transmission" wire versus "branch" wire), and lots of other things.
 These factors can affect the rated amps for the same gauge of wire by 30% or more!

 Also what the wire is made out of affects things.
 There's stranded wire where the strands are solid copper, and then there's stranded wire that looks like copper but really it's "copper clad aluminum" (CCA) which has very different properties.
 (CCA is usually cheap and should NOT be used in a pinball machine.
 Do an internet search for "CCA versus copper wire" for scary details.)

 So, like everything with the electrical portion of your pinball machine, you need to do your research and make sure you know what you're buying and that you're buying from a reputable source.
-(Beware of "too good to be true" deals on Amazon where the wire is really coming from some no-name who-knows-where.)
+(Beware of cheap wire on Amazon where people have found things like "sold copper wire" which is really CCA, etc.)

-One thing we can say for certain is you should buy UL 1007 listed stranded (not solid) wire.
+In fact, one thing we can say for certain is you should buy UL listed stranded (not solid) wire.
 One of the sources for wire several people in the pinball community use is Remington Industries UL1007 hook-up wire